NeuroLINCS/neurolincs.github.io/_pages/technologies.md

   - image_path: technologies/ipsc.jpg
     alt: "ipsc"
     title: "Induced pluripotent stem cells (iPSCs)"
     excerpt: "iPSCs are generated using the latest techniques to reprogram, expand and characterize human iPS cells from human skin or blood tissues of healthy subjects and diseased patients.
-We then turn the iPS cells into specific cells of the human body, including components of the nervous system for use by researchers."
+We then turn the iPS cells into specific cells of the human body, including components of the nervous system for use by researchers.
+Motor neurons (iMNs) are generated from human induced pluripotent stem cells (iPSCs) from patients with ALS and SMA and for unaffected controls.
+The iPSC core facility at Cedars-Sinai Medical Center (CSMC) has coordinated iPS cell expansion and differentiation protocols to ensure consistency across sites.
+We have developed standard operating procedures (SOPs), QC measures, and an improved protocol for the maintenance and differentiation of the cells."
     url: "/technologies/iPSC/"
     btn_label: "Learn More"
     btn_class: "btn--inverse"